Every object has a shape!

 Besides the functionality the form is probably the most important characteristic of an object that you have to consider while you construct a product.

-Let it be a cake, a biscuit, a home-made jewel or any innovative self-made products, mock-ups etc., we always need a negative shape, a mold to replicate the product.
+Let it be a cake, a biscuit, a home-made jewel or any innovative self-made products, mock-ups etc., we always need a negative shape, a mould to replicate the product.

 The one-of manufacturing is extremely time consuming and very costly.
-But with molds the replication is possible and the same product can be reproduced more or less cost effectively.
-Our company can help you with this by producing and distributing silicone molds and casting materials.
+But with moulds the replication is possible and the same product can be reproduced more or less cost effectively.
+Our company can help you with this by producing and distributing silicone moulds and casting materials.